Remembering the clay spirit of Gayo

-In August 2023, the Xapiri Ground team shared an intimate two weeks in the Yine community of Monte Salvado, along the Las Piedras river basin in Madre de Dios, Peru.
+In the month of August 2023, the Xapiri Ground team shared an intimate two weeks in the Yine community of Monte Salvado, along the Las Piedras river basin in Madre de Dios, Peru.
 It was there that we created a workshop around the recuperation of their traditional ceramic arts through the spirit of the clay, whom the Yine refer to as “Gayo”; personified as a life-sized mask with very distinct features.
+This exhibition intends to disseminate the process that we collectively witnessed accompanied by the actual ceramic masks that were a result of the workshops, with photography by Davis Torres.

 Various members of the community shared their stories with us about “Gayo”, who inhabits the deep recesses along the riverbanks.
 He is a demonic spirit who would punish children with “ishanga” or stinging nettle to scare them away for playing too long in the river.
 He would appear draped in banana leaves with a large and frightening clay head.
 And thus, “Gayo” would become the catalyst in connecting us all to the cultural memory of the Yine ceramic arts.